 - Seeds can be sown directly outdoors in autumn or spring or started indoors 6 to 8 weeks before your last frost date.

-- If you plant the seeds in late fall or early winter, they will begin to germinate when the temperatures warm the following spring.
+- If you plant the seeds in late autumn or early winter, they will begin to germinate when the temperatures warm the following spring.

 - Sow the seeds on the soil surface because they need sunlight to germinate.